-Mike is a registered patent lawyer.
-His practice focuses on patent and trademark litigation before federal courts, the Patent Office, and the International Trade Commission.
-Mike also advises clients on due diligence and IP portfolio issues.
+As a registered patent lawyer, Mike's practice focuses on patent and trademark litigation before federal courts, the U.S. Patent and Trademark Office and the International Trade Commission (ITC).
+He also advises clients on due diligence and IP portfolio issues.

 Mike counsels clients to achieve positive outcomes in an efficient manner.
-He has experience at trial; taking and defending depositions; managing discovery; developing litigation claims and defenses; and drafting motions as well as appellate briefs.
-Mike has litigated disputes involving mobile phones (LTE/Bluetooth standards and implementation patents); semiconductors, software, online transactions, food packaging machines, online gaming, 3D projection systems, mobile payment applications, paper shredders, vacuum cleaning machines, pet carriers, split-top beds and mobile phone cases.
+He often represents clients at trial; takes and defends depositions; manages discovery; develops litigation claims and defenses; and drafts motions as well as appellate briefs.
+Mike litigates disputes involving mobile phones (LTE/Bluetooth standards and implementation patents), semiconductors, software, online transactions, food packaging machines, online gaming, 3D projection systems, mobile payment applications, paper shredders, vacuum cleaning machines, pet carriers, split-top beds and mobile phone cases.

-Mike recently represented a system-on-a-chip, semiconductor company before the International Trade Commission regarding alleged infringement of three patents.
+Mike recently represented a system-on-a-chip, semiconductor company before the ITC regarding alleged infringement of three patents.
 The Commission returned a finding of no violation based on non-infringement of each of the asserted patents and invalidity as to certain asserted claims.

-- "Common Interest and Joint Defense Privileges and Agreements in Patent Litigation," Patent Litigation and Strategies Handbook, 4th ed, 2015 (including 2016-2019 cumulative supplements)
+- "Common Interest and Joint Defense Privileges and Agreements in Patent Litigation," Patent Litigation and Strategies Handbook, Fourth Edition, 2015 (including 2016-2019 cumulative supplements)